-- 6. Fill out the Create a new synthetic response fields as follows: - From the Status menu, select the appropriate status (e.g., 200 ox). - In the MIME Type field, type the content type of the response (e.g., [text/html]). - In the Response field, type the response you want to appear when the conditions are met. - In the Description field, type a human-readable name for the response (e.g., My First Response). - 7.
+- From the Status menu, select the appropriate status (e.g., 200 OK). - In the MIME Type field, type the content type of the response (e.g., text/html). - In the Response field, type the response you want to appear when the conditions are met. - In the Description field, type a human-readable name for the response (e.g., My First Response). - 7.
 Click the Create button to create your custom response.